dwwd

 7. Grievance and disciplinary procedures

-Any issues raised must also be handled in line with the Acas Code of Practice.
+Any issues raised must also be handled in line with the Advisory, Conciliation and Arbitration (Acas)Code of Practice.

-The importance of keeping up with the latest HR employment law updates
+The importance of keeping up with the latest employment law updates

-By keeping up with the latest HR and employment law updates, you can make sure you amend your business policies so you remain compliant at all times.
 When you work with Hay & Kilner, you can benefit from regular review meetings to help ensure your HR strategy is in line with the latest employment legislation.

-Support from HR and employment law consultants
+Support from HR and employment law solicitors

-As well as keeping your business up to date with employment law changes, working with dedicated HR law consultants like Hay & Kilner can provide you with impartial expert advice.
+As well as keeping your business up to date with employment law changes, working with dedicated employment law solicitors like Hay & Kilner can provide you with impartial expert employment law advice.
+We pride ourselves on offering support in all areas of HR and employment law.

 To discover more about our training on HR issues and employment law issues, get in touch with the Hay & Kilner team.